Rigid models for 2-gerbes I: Chern-Simons geometry: Introduction

+Our goal with this paper---the first in a series of three---is to provide a new calculational framework for higher geometry and higher gauge theory.
+In particular we introduce here the novel concept of {\em rigid bundle $2$-gerbe} and illustrate by examples the way in which rigidity simplifies calculations.
+This will permit the level of explicit detail appearing in, for example, the classic paper \cite{BPST}, and provide a general framework that will recover results such as the explicit coordinate-level construction in \cite[\S 5]{RSW_22}.
+In the forthcoming \cite{rb2g_III} we will use the framework of the present paper to give explicit global formulas for geometric string structures \cite{Wal} on infinite families of reductive homogeneous spaces. \footnote{To the best of our knowledge, the only known explicit formula in the literature for geometric string structures is given in \cite[\S 5.3]{RSW_22} for $S^4$.
+Note also that in \cite[\S 6b]{Redden}, one piece of the data arising from a geometric nontrivial string structure for $S^3$ is calculated.}

-One model for understanding string structures on a $G$-bundle $Q$ and their associated geometry uses the objects known as \emph{2-gerbes}, originally introduced in a general context by \cite{Breen94} over an arbitrary Grothendieck site (as opposed to the site of a fixed smooth manifold).
-The geometry of such objects in an algebro-geometric context was further explored in \cite{B_M}.
+One model for understanding string structures on a $G$-bundle $Q$ and their associated geometry uses the objects known as \emph{2-gerbes}, originally introduced in a general context by \cite{Breen94} over an arbitrary Grothendieck site (as opposed to the site of a fixed smooth manifold), and then applied by \cite{BM} to a more geometric setting.
 In the differential-geometric category, \emph{bundle 2-gerbes} were initially sketched in \cite{Carey-Murray-Wang_97}, then expounded more fully in \cite{StevPhD,Ste}.
-The details of general bundle 2-gerbes are not needed here (and a peek at Appendix \ref{app:weak_2-gerbes} will show how complex they are), but it suffices for now to know two things about them: as $U(1)$-bundles on a manifold $X$ are classified by $H^2(X,\ZZ)$, and $U(1)$-bundle gerbes are classified by $H^3(X,\ZZ)$, ($U(1)$-)bundle 2-gerbes are classified by $H^4(X,\ZZ)$; and while the existence of a $\Spin^c$-structure is obstructed by a certain bundle gerbe classified by the characteristsic class $W_3$, a trivialisation of which \emph{is} a $\Spin^c$-structure, the existence of a string structure is obstructed by a certain bundle 2-gerbe classified by the characteristic class $\frac{1}{2} p_1$, and a trivialisation of this \emph{is} a string structure \cite{JohnsonPhD,CJMSW}.
+The details of general bundle 2-gerbes are not needed here (and a peek at Appendix \ref{app:weak_2-gerbes} will show how complex they are), but it suffices for now to know two things about them.
+First, just as $U(1)$-bundles on a manifold $X$ are classified by $H^2(X,\ZZ)$ and bundle gerbes are classified by $H^3(X,\ZZ)$ \cite{Mur}, bundle 2-gerbes are classified by $H^4(X,\ZZ)$ \cite{Ste}.
+Secondly, while the existence of a $\Spin^c$-structure is obstructed by a certain bundle gerbe classified by the characteristic class $W_3$---a chosen trivialisation of which \emph{is} a $\Spin^c$-structure---the existence of a string structure is obstructed by a certain bundle 2-gerbe classified by the characteristic class $\frac{1}{2} p_1$; a chosen trivialisation of this bundle 2-gerbe \emph{is} a string structure \cite{JohnsonPhD,CJMSW}.
 This bundle 2-gerbe is called the \emph{Chern--Simons bundle 2-gerbe} in \emph{loc.\ cit.}, due to its holonomy over closed 3-manifolds giving the action for the Chern--Simons sigma-model attached to the original principal bundle.